Alien Breed 2: Assault: Plot

 Assault is an immediate sequel to Alien Breed: Evolution.
 Conrad, Chief Engineer of the starship Leopold, attempts to restart the engines of a hostile, alien-infested ghost ship that has crashed into his ship dragging them both towards the planet's surface.
 When this fails, the android Mia boards the ghost ship, and Conrad must escort her to the bridge where she can hack into the ship's computers and restart the engines.
 Upon arrival, Mia finds that she must connect herself to the ship's main computer.

 The ships artificial intelligence then kills Mia and possesses her corpse.
-It reveals itself to be the ships chief science officer, who became an AI to achieve immortality.
+It reveals itself to be the ship's chief science officer, who became an AI to achieve immortality.
 It then reveals that the ship is a 300-year-old scientific research vessel from Earth that went missing and that the chief science officer is responsible for the creation of the aliens.
 Conrad then sets out to destroy the AI in order to restart the engines.
 The game ends here on a cliffhanger.
 Multiplayer co-op consists of players taking control of Barnes and Vance who have been sent by Mia to find and help Conrad.
 After finding him, they are separated by an alien attack, and both are presumed dead.